Should I contact the WJU Human Resource Department if I am seeking employment at the University?

 We prefer electronic applications however, you may drop your application off to the WJU receptionist.
 Please note the specific job opening that you are applying for on the front of the envelope.

 How will I know the status of my application?

-Candidates who are selected to interview will be contacted by phone.
+Candidates who are selected to interview will be contacted by phone or email.
 The recruitment process can range from a few weeks to a few months depending on the job classification and the complexity of the selection process.
 It is our goal to let all applicants know the status of their application either by email or regular mail.
 The volume of applications received is considerable; therefore, this may not happen quickly.

 All Staff job postings have a link to the full job description, which specifies the qualifications, education, knowledge, skills and abilities required for each position.
-Salary grade information, if required, is available from the Human Resource Department.

 If I am interviewed, what additional documents will I need to complete?